367718/camp/ayano/README.md

 ## Behavior

-* `Server`: provides access to `Request` structs via the "accept" method, blocking the execution thread
+* `Server`: provides access to `ServerRequest` structs via the "accept" method, blocking the execution thread
-* `Request`: has a size limit of 64 KiB and each can generate only a single `Response` via the "start_response" method
+* `ServerRequest`: has a size limit of 64 KiB and each can generate only a single `ServerResponse` via the "start_response" method
-* `Response`: "Transfer-Encoding: chunked" is always used a will signal EOF on drop
+* `ServerResponse`: "Transfer-Encoding: chunked" is always used a will signal EOF on drop

 ## API